Marxasm/mj-portfolio/README.md

-# Perosnal portfolio website [ ReactJS and Tailwind css]
+# Personal portfolio website [ ReactJS and Tailwind css]

 This README file provides an overview of my portfolio project built with ReactJS and Tailwind CSS.
 It includes information about the project, installation instructions, and details about the libraries used.